joshtynjala/actionscript-3.0-developers-guide/user-interaction/drag-and-drop-in-air/implementing-the-ifilepromise-interface.md

 - Event.CLOSE — Informs the runtime that the data has all been read.
 (The runtime listens for both `close` and `complete` for this purpose.)

-- IOErrorEvent.IOERROR — Informs the runtime that an error reading the data has occurred.
+- IOErrorEvent.IO_ERROR — Informs the runtime that an error reading the data has occurred.
 The runtime aborts file creation and calls the IFilePromise `close()` method.